-This past year of Pandemic retreat time has been perfect for chewing and noodling and processing some insights that have come my way.
-The subject is about myself as a creative person, my creative process, and creative living.
+This past year of Pandemic retreat time has been awful in many ways, but turned out to be perfect for chewing and noodling and processing some insights that have come my way.
+The subject: myself as a creative person, my creative process, and creative living.

-A huge challenge of mine is and has been equating my self worth/self definition with my success as a specific kind of artist and, further, my understanding of the word “success” = mastery of singular passion -> career -> $$$$.
-Through wisdom nuggets in Elizabeth Gilbert’s book Big Magic, and some pointed questions from my friend and creativity expert Sara Saltee, I've come to realize that I can be an artist, make art, and share art divorced from the other stuff in that silly equation.
+A huge challenge of mine is and has been equating my self worth/self definition with my success as a specific kind of artist and, further, my understanding of the word “success.”
+The limited way I've defined "success" has been: mastery of singular passion -> career -> $$$$.
+This has shifted recently, helped along by wisdom nuggets in Elizabeth Gilbert’s book Big Magic, and some pointed questions from my friend and creativity expert Sara Saltee.
+I've come to realize with their help that I can be an artist, make art, and share art divorced from the other stuff in that silly equation.
 Money, Career, Fame, blah blah blah: they are not a requirement.
 It's funny, I keep thinking I've got this figured out (see my past post HERE ), and yet here I am again.
 Sheesh.

-Since I had to narrow down all my interests to ONE THING, I chose ART.
+Since according to the previous equation of success I had to narrow down all my interests to ONE THING, I chose ART.
 Art was something that I couldn't seem to stop doing if I tried: making art things was and always will be my jam.
 Since I had to master this passion in order to make a career out of it, I studied Illustration and Graphic Design.
 Then I headed out into the world to make the dollar bills.
 Result: Eh, not so much.
 I’ve had mild success as a designer type, and there is so much I really love about it.
 But that love never offset enough the dislike of the challenges of a design career.

 The unfortunate result is that I have saddled my creative process with the pressure of my idea of what an artist is supposed to look like, what a career is supposed to look like, and the amount of money I earned from my artwork.